aiden200/2D3MF/README.md

 ├── .github

 # below is for the PyPI package marlin-pytorch
-├── src                   # Source code for marlin-pytorch ├── tests                 # Unittest
+├── src                   # Source code for marlin-pytorch and audio feature extractors ├── tests                 # Unittest
 ├── requirements.lib.txt
 ├── setup.py